 - Application.
 Pomona accepts the Coalition Application, the Common Application and the QuestBridge Application.

 - One-time, non-refundable application fee or fee waiver.
-A $70 non-refundable application fee covers a small portion of the cost of processing applications.
+A $70 non-refundable application fee covers a small portion of the costs of processing applications.
 If the fee is a financial hardship, please consult the “Fee Waiver” section of the Common Application “Profile.”
 If you indicate that you satisfy one of those criteria, you will become automatically eligible for an online fee waiver for each school to which you apply.
 The Common Application will email your school counselor, who will be required to submit a form confirming your eligibility for a fee waiver.
-Please note that the school ID for the counselor’s form is 4607.
+Please note that Pomona’s ID for the counselor’s form is 4607.
 Alternately, those applying through the Coalition Application may use the Coalition Fee Waiver.
-Additionally, Pomona accepts the NACAC fee-waiver form or a letter from your counselor, written on school letterhead, that directly requests a fee waiver for you.
+Additionally, Pomona accepts the National Association for College Admission Counseling (NACAC) fee waiver form or a letter from your counselor, written on school letterhead, that directly requests a fee waiver for you.
 Please have your counselor email the NACAC form or the counselor letter directly to the Office of Admissions.

 - Two Academic Letters of Recommendation.
-Confidential reports from two classroom teachers in core academic subjects (English, foreign languages, math, science or social sciences), may be uploaded as part of the application or sent directly to the Office of Admissions.
+Confidential evaluations from two classroom teachers in core academic subjects (English, foreign languages, math, science or social sciences) should be uploaded as part of the application or emailed directly to the Office of Admissions.
 We suggest these recommendations be sent from teachers whose classes the applicant took during junior or senior year.
 A letter from a teacher of an elective subject (e.g., music, art, journalism, etc.) can serve as an additional, optional recommendation.

 - Official Transcript(s) of High School Record to Date.
 Candidates must submit a transcript of all work through the junior year and, as soon as grades are available, a transcript complete through the first semester or trimester of the senior year.
 It should include an interpretation of the grading system and a clear designation of honors, International Baccalaureate or Advanced Placement courses.
-The student must submit transcripts for any college courses taken in high school if they are not on the high school transcript.
-Admission offers are made with the provision that the academic performance will continue to be as strong as it has been to date.
-A final transcript confirming graduation and good standing at the conclusion of the school year is also required.
+Transcripts for any college courses taken in high school may be required upon admission if these courses and grades are not on the high school transcript.
+Admission offers are made with the provision that the applicant’s academic performance continues to be as strong after the offer of admission as it was to that date.
+A final transcript confirming graduation and good standing at the conclusion of the school year is required for enrollment.